-The second problem is that we have assumed the existence of the kernel bundle $\ker(\DD^{S^c\otimes\e})\to\wt{B}$ in our proof of the flat GRR, but it does not exist in general.
-It is well known in index theory that if the kernel bundle does not exist, then one can perturb the Dirac operator so that the resulting family of kernels form a vector bundle.
-Thus the statement in question can usually be reduced to the kernel bundle case.
-This reduction process can be applied to the flat GRR, but not to the real RRG at the differential form level for $\dim(Z)$ even.
-See 2 of Remark \ref{remark 1} for an explanation.
-Before we outline the solution to these two problems, let us briefly recall that there are (at least) two approaches to deal with the non-existence of the kernel bundle. \begin{itemize} \item One approach is given by Atiyah--Singer \cite{AS71} (see also \cite[\S9.5]{BGV}).
-The idea is finding a trivial bundle $\C^N\to B$ and a linear map $s:\C^N\to(\pi_*E)^-$ in order to perturb the Dirac operator $\DD$ by a smoothing operator $R_s$ induced by $s$, so that $(\DD+R_s)_+: (\pi_*E)^+\oplus\C^N\to(\pi_*E)^-$ is surjective, and therefore $\ker((\DD+R_s)_-)=0$.
+Before we outline the solutions to these two problems, let us briefly recall that there are (at least) two approaches to deal with the non-existence of the kernel bundle. \begin{itemize} \item One approach is given by Atiyah--Singer \cite{AS71} (see also \cite[\S9.5]{BGV}).
+The idea is to find a trivial bundle $\C^N\to B$ and a linear map $s:\C^N\to (\pi_*E)^-$ in order to perturb the Dirac operator $\DD$ by a smoothing operator $R_s$ induced by $s$, so that $(\DD+R_s)_+:(\pi_*E)^+\oplus\C^N\to(\pi_*E)^-$ is surjective, and therefore $\ker((\DD+R_s)_-)=0$.
 In this case the $K$-theoretic analytic index of $[E]\in K(X)$ is defined to be $[\ker(\DD+R_s)]-[\C^N]$. \item Another approach is given by Mi\v s\v cenko--Fomenko \cite[Lemma 2.2]{MF79}.
-The idea is finding a $\Z_2$-graded finite rank subbundle $L\to B$ of $\pi_*E\to B$ and a $\Z_2$-graded complementary subbundles $K\to B$ such that $\DD_+$ is block diagonal with respect to the decomposition $(\pi_*E)^\pm=K^\pm\oplus L^\pm$ and restricts to an isomorphism $K^+\to K^-$.
+The idea is to find a $\Z_2$-graded finite rank subbundle $L\to B$ of $\pi_*E\to B$ and a $\Z_2$-graded complementary subbundle $K\to B$ such that $\DD_+$ is block diagonal with respect to the decomposition $(\pi_*E)^\pm=K^\pm\oplus L^\pm$ and it restricts to an isomorphism $K^+\to K^-$.
 In this case the $K$-theoretic analytic index of $[E]\in K(X)$ is defined to be $[L^+]-[L^-]$. \end{itemize}